About your newborn baby’s first weeks of life

 - has pale or yellow skin.

-If your newborn is crying, you can try feeding him, changing his nappy, cuddling or rocking him, speaking or singing in a soothing voice, or giving him a warm relaxing bath.
-If your baby is crying a lot, it doesn’t mean you’re doing a bad job as a new parent.
+If your newborn baby is crying, you can try feeding, changing their nappy, holding them skin to skin, cuddling or rocking, speaking or singing in a soothing voice, giving them a warm relaxing bath or putting them down for a sleep.

 When to seek help for crying

-If you think your newborn is crying too much or you’re having trouble coping, speak to your GP or child and family health nurse as soon as you can.
+Colic is when babies cry and fuss a lot, for no obvious physical or medical reason.
+If your baby is crying a lot and can’t be settled or you’re having difficulty coping, speak to your GP or child and family health nurse as soon as you can.

 In particular, seek medical help if your baby: